prateek674/real-estate-angularjs/README.md

 ## Views and Layout

-Mockup of a card-based layout.
+Here is a mockup of a card-based layout for real estate listings.
 This is a guide for the Rental and Sale views below.
 Feel free to improvise.

 [https://docs.google.com/drawings/d/1t-UDiuWOqXGgwBpL3Oi8B2tyjnSamFMLFavOuWLUb1c/edit?usp=sharing](https://docs.google.com/drawings/d/1t-UDiuWOqXGgwBpL3Oi8B2tyjnSamFMLFavOuWLUb1c/edit?usp=sharing)